Please study the 20 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-Belonging to the lower level of employees, someone who takes part in a company’s operations but without leadership responsibilities.
+belonging to the lower level of employees, someone who takes part in a company’s operations but without leadership responsibilities

 USA